uwblueprint/starter-code-v2/README.md

 The provided frontend is a React application written in TypeScript.

+## Key Features & Benefits
+* Many stack combinations, with seperation of concerns making it easy to swap out layers of the codebase as needed
+* Prebuilt Authentication
+* Basic CRUD services via PostgresSQL and MongoDB ORMs
+* Email service
+* (WIP) Out of the box support for deployment to common platforms via CI/CD piplelines
+* (WIP) File storage + CSV exports
+* Lots of examples of programming best practices in both the Frontend and Backend

 ## Table of Contents
 * 📝 [Documentation](#documentation)
 * ❗❗ [Reporting Issues](#reporting-issues)